jgeigerm/flask-examples/skeleton/README.md

 - An example form
 - 404 and 500 error handling
 - Admin panel for users and roles
-- sqlite backend with mysql support in a few line changes
+- sqlite backend with mysql support in a few line changes (via SQLAlchemy)
 - Comments so you can figure out how stuff works

 To start using, simply: